stibbons1990/hex/docs/blog/posts/2023-03-25-single-node-kubernetes-cluster-on-ubuntu-server-lexicon.md

 # systemctl restart kubelet
 ```

-**Note:** This may not be effective when the images
+!!! note

-are not in the root partition.
+    This may not be effective when the images are not in the root partition.

 [It also possible](https://github.com/containerd/containerd/discussions/6295#discussioncomment-1718081)
 to set `discard_unpacked_layers: true` on the CRI